scale-it/algo-builder/examples/dao/README.md

   - _tx0_: Call to DAO App with _appArg_ == ["clear_vote_record"]. `proposalLsig.address()` is passed as first external account.

-- `clear_proposal()` — Clears proposal record and returns back the deposit.
+- `close_proposal()` — Closes proposal record and returns back the deposit.
 Sender must be an account with a recorded proposal.
 Transaction composition:
-  - _tx0_: Call to DAO App with _appArg_ == "clear_proposal".
+  - _tx0_: Call to DAO App with _appArg_ == "close_proposal".
   - _tx1_: Withdraw _gov_tokens_ from _depositLsig_ back to _proposalLsig_ (ASA transfer).

 - `withdraw_from_proposal()` - Withdraw the assets from the proposalLsig back to the owner.
 Receiver must be the owner of the proposalLsig.
 Transaction composition: